Monashini/sentiment_crypto_project/README.md

-Absolutely!
-Here's a sample README.md you can use for your sentiment\_crypto\_project.
-You can copy this into a file named README.md in your project root:

-📄 README.md

 # 🚀 Sentiment Crypto Project

 Analyze cryptocurrency-related tweets using sentiment analysis and visualize how public perception correlates with crypto price movements.
 This project also includes an optional portfolio allocation component based on sentiment scores.